darkoverlordofdata/bada-bing/readme.md

 # Bada Bing
-## Daily Wallpaper from https://bing.wallpaper.pics/ for Linux & NomadBSD
+## Daily Wallpaper from https://bing.wallpaper.pics/ for Linux & Unix

     Images are copyright to their respective owners.
     Bing is a trademark of Microsoft.